dejwk/roo_display/README.md

 * a `Streamable` is able to generate a sequential stream of its pixels, possibly given a clip box rectangle;
 * a `Rasterizable` is able to report a color of any pixel within its bounding rectangle, given the coordinates.

-Out of the drawable classes that we encountered so far, `Raster` and `Offscreen` are rasterizable, and `RleImage` and `RleImage4bppBiased` are streamable.
+Out of the drawable classes that we encountered so far, `Raster`, `Offscreen`, and all smooth shapes, are rasterizable, and `RleImage` and `RleImage4bppBiased` are streamable.

 In this section, we will focus on rasterizables, leaving streamables for the later section on flicker-less composition.